-An additional investment allowance for an approved project is available to brownfield project expansion or upgrade, or a greenfield project in respect of new and unused manufacturing items.
-Subject to certain limits, the additional allowance is 55% of the cost of assets for greenfield projects and 35% for brownfield projects.
+An additional investment allowance for an approved project is available to a brownfield project expansion or upgrade, or a greenfield project in respect of new and unused manufacturing items.
+Subject to certain limits, the additional allowance is 55% for preferred projects and 35% for non-preferred projects.